skienzmatishun/rippreport/content/p/stinking-ticking-time-bomb/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Unregulated sewer overlords and corrupt county commissioners operate a massive utility scheme that poisons local waterways and drives uncontrolled sprawl.
+Sealed court records and secret debt agreements uncover decades of hidden land deals and untamed sewage spills.
+Discover the truth behind this STINKING TICKING TIME BOMB before the entire system explodes into public view.
 ---
 The article below omitted some issues, that may have been problematic for Al.com to print.
 So let me fill ya in on some details.
 Baldwin County Sewer Service is the only privately operated sewer service in Alabama.
 They are unregulated and have been given permission to use county right of ways at no charge.